fable-meiosis/fable-flyd/README.md

-# Fable flyd stream bindings: WIP
+# Fable flyd stream bindings

-Fable bindings for Flyd stream library.
+Fable bindings for [Flyd](https://github.com/paldepind/flyd), a minimalistic but powerful, modular, functional reactive programming library.

+## Why?

+Flyd can be used with the excellent [Meiosis pattern](https://meiosis.js.org/) as a building block for next gen _elmish_ like architecture.

 ## Status

-WIP: Not working yet!!
-Please help out ;)
+WIP: Not yet tested

-## Purpose
+## Overview

-This example aims to showcase how to create custom Fable bindings for JS libraries.
+This example aims to showcase how to create custom Fable bindings for a JS library.

 The initial bindings in `Flyd.fs` were created via [ts2fable](http://fable.io/ts2fable/) using the [Flyd index.d.ts](https://raw.githubusercontent.com/paldepind/flyd/master/index.d.ts) TypeScript definitoons file.